 Hair grows at an average rate of 0.4 mm per day.

-Hair is mostly made up of proteins.
+Hair is mainly composed of proteins.

 Human skin is 95% covered with hair.